noise-heroes/nh-ui/NH-UI-ARCHITECTURE.md

 # NH-UI Design System Architecture

 ## Vision Statement
 NH-UI is a premium design system that embodies the Noise Heroes brand identity through exceptional craftsmanship, attention to detail, and delightful developer experience.
-Built as an abstraction layer over HeroUI/NextUI, it provides a complete toolkit for building world-class applications.
+Built as an abstraction layer over HeroUI, it provides a complete toolkit for building world-class applications.

 ## Core Principles